Is tiering still relevant? Should it be relevant? Can we ever move away from it?

 3. Redefine Tiering & Levels to Focus on Segments

-The third step takes all the information and ideas gathered in the first steps and revamps the tiering and levels to match—by kicking them to the curb in favor of segmentation.
+The third step takes all the information and ideas gathered in the first steps and moves toward segmentation instead of tiers and levels.
 The key is to account for all the variation in a single program by using advanced segmentation.

 In a consolidated partner program, segmentation is like flipping the complexity on its head.
 It makes the program simpler for partners to use and internalizes the rest of the details.